Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 This is a fork of Guli's initial miner, modified in order to make it compile/run on windows

-# Miner has been updated with new settings !!!!!

 ## Updates ##